Digital Civics: A Manifesto

 The widespread adoption of the internet over the last two decades has ushered in an era of democratized media.
 Having knowledge and information accessible to the greatest number of people at any time in history is certainly a marvelous development for global human society.
 But the democratization of media has presented us with a new set of challenges.

 First, the American public finds itself in an information crisis.
 The sheer volume of information we consume today is overwhelming, even for the most discriminating media consumer.
 News, opinion and entertainment is coming to us at light speed, giving us only seconds to react to ideas and stories that have deep intellectual, spiritual or political import.
-In the past, where we may have spent time reflecting on these issues, the widespread adoption of social media has us poised to respond with emotion-infused knee-jerk reactions within seconds of consuming new information.
+In the past, where we may have spent time reflecting on these issues, the widespread adoption of social media has us poised to respond with emotion-infused knee-jerk reactions informed almost exclusively by our biases within seconds of consuming new information.

 Furthermore, while we struggle to process this excess of information, the wisdom and expertise of professional journalists, teachers and intellectuals has been drowned out by a cacophony of self-proclaimed subject-matter experts and citizen journalists, none of whom have any professional or ethical obligation to preserve the integrity of the information they share.
 Individual users can now create media micro brands and influence public opinion that rivals those of professional media organizations.
 In this murky environment, even terrorist organizations and criminal operations have been able to achieve a veneer of legitimacy.

 This environment is where the masses are getting their information.